hapax/hapax.github.io/assets/benford.md

 Of course, there is a fallacy in this reasoning: humans are not sampling from the underlying distribution!
 Instead, they introduce their own random errors in guessing.
-For instance, if I guess $Z$ straight up, it may be random, but my guess will add something on top of it:
+For instance, if I guess $Z$ straight up, it may be reasonable to model it as random, but my guess will add some error on top of it:

 $$
 \hat{Z} = Z + \varepsilon_Z.